michalc/OpenTTDLab/README.md

 ### Fetching AI libraries

-The `ai_libraries` parameter of `run_experiment` ensures that AI libraries are available to the AIs running.
+The `ai_libraries` parameter of `run_experiments` ensures that AI libraries are available to the AIs running.
 In more detail, the `ais_libraries`  parameter must be an iterable, where each item the the return value of the following function.

 #### `bananas_ai_library(unique_id, ai_library_name)`